GuestMeNot/node-depth-merkle-tree/README.md

  ## Why another Merkle Tree?

-   1. merkle trees hash calculations are CPU intensive and shouldn't block to other processes.
+   1. Merkle Tree hash calculations are CPU intensive and ideally shouldn't block to other CPU activities.
    2. merkle_light is single-threaded.
-   3. rs_merkle is slower in example test cases vs. merkle_lite.
+   3. rs_merkle is slower in example benchmarks cases than merkle_lite and this implementation.

  ## Design Priorities